-There are several sample-based algorithms for placing evenly-spaced streamlines.
+There are several sample-based algorithms for placing evenly spaced streamlines.
 Jobard and Lefer [10], [13], [14] proposed a neighborhood seeding strategy to steer streamline placement.
 Each sample of an accepted streamline provides a candidate seed on each side in the direction orthogonal to the flow.
 Liu et al. [3], [4] enhanced this method by designing a double-queue seeding mechanism to prioritize both topologically distributed seeds and long streamlines.
 In addition, they presented a rapid and robust loop detection strategy to prevent a layout from being cluttered by tightly spiraling streamlines [3].
-Chen et al. adapted Jobard and Lefer's method [10] by adding topological separatrices as initial streamlines to the placement [11].
-Mebarki et al. developed a global seeding scheme in which Delaunay
+Chen et al.

-[•] Keqin Wu and Robert J. Moorhead II are with the GeoSystems Research Institute, Mississippi State University, PO Box 9627, Miss.
-State, MS 39762.
-E-Mail: {keqin, rjm} @gri.msstate.edu.
+[•] K. Wu and R.J.
+Moorhead, II, are with the Department of Electrical and Computer Engineering, Mississippi State University, and the Geosystems Research Institute, Mississippi State University, Starkville, MS 39762.
+E-mail: {keqin, rjm}@gri.msstate.edu.

-Zhanping Liu is with Kitware, Inc., 28 Corporate Drive, Suite 204, Clifton Park, NY 12065.
-E-Mail:zhanpingliu@hotmail.com.
+Z. Liu is with Kitware, Inc., 28 Corporate Drive, Clifton Park, NY 12065.
+E-mail: zhanpingliu@hotmail.com.